paich64/C64MEGA65/README.md

 and some music disks and specialized releases
 (such as the awesome
-[Game of Thrones by Genesis Project](https://csdb.dk/release/?id=157533)) support true stero using two SIDs.
+[Game of Thrones by Genesis Project](https://csdb.dk/release/?id=157533)) support true stereo using two SIDs.
 You can also browse the [High Voltage SID collection](https://www.hvsc.c64.org/) for stereo SID releases.